The Raid (2011 film): Plot

-After fighting a group of assassins, Rama and Bowo locate Gofar's apartment, and Gofar reluctantly hides the officers inside.
-The gangs, wielding machetes, search the apartment, but cannot find them.
-After tending to Bowo's wounds, Rama leaves to search for Jaka's group.
-Rama encounters the machete gang and defeats them in a long fight, tackling their leader through a window and plummeting onto a fire escape below.
+Rama and Bowo reach the apartment of Gofar, a law-abiding tenant who reluctantly grants them refuge.
+A five-man gang, wielding machetes, search the apartment but cannot find the officers.
+After tending to Bowo's wounds, Rama leaves to search for Jaka's group, defeating the machete gang in a long fight along the way.
 On the sixth floor, Rama finds Andi, who has murdered two of Tama's men.
-Andi is revealed to be Rama's estranged brother.
-Rama actually signed up for the mission to search for Andi, at the urging of their father.
+Andi is revealed to be Rama's estranged elder brother, and Rama actually signed up for the mission to search for Andi at the urging of their father.
 Rama refuses to leave the building without his comrades and Andi refuses to abandon his criminal life.
-Rama parts ways with his brother to search for his surviving colleagues.
+Rama parts ways with his brother and continues his search.

 Mad Dog discovers Jaka and his group on the fourth floor.
 Wahyu runs off and Jaka instructs Dagu to protect him.
-Mad Dog challenges Jaka to hand-to-hand combat.
-Mad Dog ultimately gains the upper hand and kills Jaka by breaking his neck.
-He then meets with Andi to report back to Tama.
+Mad Dog challenges Jaka to hand-to-hand combat and ultimately kills him by breaking his neck.
 Tama, having learned of Andi's treachery through his surveillance cameras, attacks and incapacitates Andi.
 Rama regroups with Dagu and Wahyu and they head for Tama on the 15th floor, fighting through a narcotics lab along the way.
 Rama separates from Dagu and Wahyu when he discovers Mad Dog torturing Andi.
 Mad Dog lets Rama free Andi and fights them.
-After a brutal fight, Rama and Andi kill Mad Dog.
+After a brutal fight, the brothers kill Mad Dog.

-Meanwhile, Wahyu and Dagu confront Tama and Wahyu kills Dagu before taking Tama hostage.
-Tama taunts Wahyu by revealing that he knew they were going to raid the building.
-Wahyu was set up by his corrupt superior Reza and that he will be killed regardless of whether he escapes.
-A panicked and desperate Wahyu kills Tama and attempts suicide, only to find he is out of bullets.
-Andi uses his influence to allow Rama to leave with Bowo and Wahyu.
+Meanwhile, Wahyu and Dagu confront Tama, and Wahyu kills Dagu before taking Tama hostage.
+Tama taunts Wahyu by revealing that he knew they were going to raid the building, and that Wahyu, set up by his corrupt superior Reza, will be killed regardless.
+A panicked Wahyu kills Tama and attempts suicide, only to find he is out of bullets.
+Andi uses his influence to allow the survivors to leave.
 Andi also hands over blackmail recordings Tama made with the corrupt officials, telling him to contact Bunawar.
 Rama asks Andi to come home, but Andi refuses and asserts that he can protect Rama in the underworld, but Rama cannot do the same for him on the outside.
-As Rama, Bowo and Wahyu leave, Andi turns around and walks back to the apartment block, smiling for the first time.
+As Rama, Bowo and Wahyu leave, Andi walks back to the apartment block, smiling.